grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 [ shift buffer |-mcd <N1>| wrapping power-of-two buffer |-dlt <N2>| if based wrapping buffer ]
 ```

-Here is an example of  a Faust program with 10 delay lines in parallel, with three ways of compiling it:
+Here is an example of  a Faust program with 10 delay lines in parallel, with three ways of compiling it (using the defaut `-scalar` mode):

 ```
 process = par(i, 10, @(i+1)) :> _;